gshipley/enterprise_training/AdminTraining.md

 ##**Setting up disk quotas**

 When a consumer of OpenShift Enterprise creates an application gear, we need to be able to control and set the amount of disk space that the gear can consume.
 This configuration is located in the */etc/openshift/resource_limits.conf* file.
 The two settings of interest are the qouta_files and the quota_blocks.
 The quota_files setting specifies the total number of files that a gear / user is allowed to own.
-The quota_blocks is the actual amount of disk storage that the gear is allowed to consume — where 1 block is euqal to 1024 bytes.
+The quota_blocks is the actual amount of disk storage that the gear is allowed to consume — where 1 block is equal to 1024 bytes.

 In order to enable *usrqouta* on the filesystem, you will need to add the *usrquote* option in the */etc/fstab* for the mount of /var/lib/openshift.
 In this lab, the /var/lib/openshift directory is mounted as part of the root filesystem.
 The corresponding line in the /etc/fstab file looks like